top

 A DNS leak can allow hackers or ISPs (Internet Service Providers) to track the websites you visit, exposing your browsing history and online behavior.
 DNS leak testing helps users identify potential privacy risks in time, preventing misuse of information.

-2. Verifying VPN or Proxy Configuration
+2. Verifying Proxy Configuration

 3. Enhancing Network Security